 showing print materials coming out of the printer

-The supporting role of print in modern marketing
+The supporting role of print marketing

 Essentra brochure